|

 us that it is not.

-If the Universe is 6,000 years old, everything we
+If the Universe were 6,000 years old, everything we

-think we understand in science—everything—is wrong.
+think we understand in science—everything—would be wrong.
 We don’t

 know the speed of light.
 The theory of gravity is